 Preparing Before You Go

 Preparing for a snowboarding trip can be as important as going on the trip itself.
-There are certain things you will have to do before embarking on your adventure.
+You will have to do certain things before embarking on your adventure.

 Dress for Snowboarding